lucianolev/ruby-stm/README.md

     puts "another_account balance: #{another_account.balance}"
     puts "total money (should be 50): #{(my_account.balance + another_account.balance)}"

 Use 'transfer.call' instead of 'transfer.atomic_retry' to execute non-atomically.

 Known issues
 ------------

 - Cannot handle multiple procs in a single line (separated by ';').
+- Methods or procs defined by metaprogramming means (like eval) cannot be executed inside a transaction out of the box (must implemente atomic variant automatically).
 - Nested transactions are not supported.
-- For the moment, atomicity is only guaranteed for instance variables (including class instance variables).
+- For the moment, atomicity is only guaranteed for instance variables (including class instance variables but not class variables).
+- Performance is poor, especially in Rubinius.